kamalkne/br-r2/README.md

 2. Some funcions like registedElement are still not supported by some browsers like firefox.

 Hence recommended browser is Google Chrome

+(Adding this line to trigger CI of CodeShip)